Laws for Entrepreneurs – Which Laws Must an Entrepreneur Know and Why?

 The Law of Obligations Act regulates the formation of debt relationships in Estonian law.
 This law applies to all contracts entered into by entrepreneurs, including employment contracts.
 In addition, the entrepreneur must consider this law in conjunction with the Consumer Protection Act, as provisions related to consumers are also represented in the Law of Obligations Act.

-Why is it important for entrepreneurs to know these laws?
+Asking from a law firm in Estonia: Why is it important for entrepreneurs to know these laws?

 The above-mentioned laws help entrepreneurs to conduct their business properly and prevent any possible time and resource-consuming disputes.
 As lawyers, we understand that learning about all these laws and their application together can be too time-consuming.
 In order for the entrepreneur to focus on their business, we are ready to guide and provide relevant legal assistance.
 Lawyers at Lepmets & Nõges law firm are competent in all of the above-mentioned laws.
 A wise entrepreneur doesn’t resolve problems, but rather prevents them.
 Be a wise entrepreneur and contact our lawyers before any problem arises!